oussamaslimani0847-netizen/portfolio/README.md

 This project is published for educational and portfolio purposes.

-© 2026 Mohammed Ghachoui.
+© 2026 Oussama slimani.
 All rights reserved.